-Therefore, while a 2020 County GHG inventory exists, the CESMP references the 2018 inventory year for forecasting and emissions reduction calculations as it represents the most recent pre-pandemic community activity levels and provides a more accurate baseline for local GHG emissions analyses.
+Therefore, while a 2020 county GHG inventory exists, the CESMP references the 2018 inventory year for forecasting and emissions reduction calculations.
+This represents the most recent pre-pandemic community activity levels and provides a more accurate baseline for local GHG emissions analyses.
 Future GHG inventories will better reflect any long-term impacts of the pandemic on county-wide emissions.

-Of our county's 2018 emissions, 37% of are from transportation and mobile sources, 30% are from commercial energy, 23% are from residential energy, and the remainder are from fugitive emission sources, solid waste management, agriculture, and wastewater treatment (see Figure 6).
-It's important to understand that more than half of total emissions are generated by electricity used in the commercial and residential sectors, largely a consequence of our region's reliance on fossil fuels such as natural gas and coal for electricity generation (see https://rhg.com/research/us-greenhouse-gas-emissions-2022/#:~:text=Based%20on%20preliminary%20economic%20activity,compared%20to%20the%20previous%20year.

-Appendix D. Greenhouse Gas Inventory and Analysis for the regional electric grid resource mix).
-Additionally, on-road transportation generated about a third of total emissions.
+Of our county's 2018 emissions, 37% are from transportation and mobile sources, 30% are from commercial energy, 23% are from residential energy, and the remainder are from fugitive emission sources, solid waste management, agriculture, and wastewater treatment (see Figure 8).
+It's important to understand that more than half of total emissions are generated by electricity used in the commercial and residential sectors.
+This is largely a consequence of our region's reliance on fossil fuels such as natural gas and coal for electricity generation (see Appendix F. Greenhouse Gas Inventory and Analysis for the regional electric grid resource mix).
+Additionally, https://rhg.com/research/us-greenhouse-gas-emissions-2022/ on-road transportation generated about a third of total emissions.
 Given that the building energy and transportation sectors produce 90% of total emissions, the path to our ambitious 2030 emissions reduction goal necessitates a strategic focus on these sectors.
-A more detailed summary of the 2018 GHG inventory is provided in Appendix D. Greenhouse Gas Inventory and Analysis.
+A more detailed summary of the 2018 GHG inventory is also provided in Appendix F. Greenhouse Gas Inventory and Analysis.